hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_account.html.markdown

 * `id` - The CosmosDB Account ID.

-* `document_endpoint` - The endpoint used to connect to the CosmosDB account.
+* `endpoint` - The endpoint used to connect to the CosmosDB account.

+* `read_endpoints` - A list of read endpoints available for this CosmosDB account.

+* `write_endpoints` - A list of write endpoints available for this CosmosDB account.

 * `primary_master_key` - The Primary master key for the CosmosDB Account.